w3c/EasierRDF/README.md

 <!-- END_DO_NOT_EDIT!
 Category: easier profile -->

-## [Category: experiments](https://github.com/w3c/EasierRDF/labels/Category%3A%20easier%20profile): For candidate features of an easier profile of RDF
+## [Category: experiments](https://github.com/w3c/EasierRDF/labels/Category%3A%20easier%20profile): For experiments that explore the design space with working implementations
 <!-- BEGIN_DO_NOT_EDIT!
 Category: experiments -->
 <!-- END_DO_NOT_EDIT!
 Category: experiments -->